tiltedphoques/gitbook-wiki/general-information/faq.md

 ### Q: Will X mod work with this mod?

 A: We have no idea which mods work well with Skyrim Together Reborn.
 There are no mods that are explicitly synced.
 Mods only sync by accident.
 The only way to find out if a mod syncs is to test it.
 Graphics mods generally work well.
 Aside from that, it's difficult to say.
 If you have SKSE installed, our mod will automatically load it.
-We have a mod tracker where you can check and submit mod compatibility.
-You can find it [here](https://github.com/tiltedphoques/Mod-Compatibility).
+We have a [mod tracker](https://github.com/tiltedphoques/Mod-Compatibility) where you can check and submit mod compatibility.
 We have blocked a few mods because they are inherently incompatible:

 * Engine fixes
 * Skyrim Souls RE